 - 1. Install WebSphere Event Broker Version 6.0 in a different location from WebSphere Business Integration Event Broker Version 5.0. - 2.
 When you start the Version 6.0 Message Brokers Toolkit for the first time, you are prompted to enter a workspace location.
-Enter the directory where the Version 5.0 or Version 5.1 Message Brokers Toolkit workspace that you want to migrate is located.
-In Version 5.0, the default location is <BrokersInstallPath>/eclipse/workspace.
+Enter the directory where the

+Version 5.0 or Version 5.1 Message Brokers Toolkit workspace that you want to migrate is located.
+In Version 5.0, the default location is <BrokersInstallPath>/ eclipse/workspace.

 - Version 5.0 message flows are converted to the Version 6.0 format automatically when you save them for the first time.
-The Version 5.0 Message Brokers Toolkit cannot read message flows that have been saved in Version 6.0 format. - If your message flows use MQe nodes, follow the instructions in "Migrating a flow containing WebSphere MQ Everyplace nodes" on page 55. - 3.
+The Version 5.0 Message Brokers Toolkit cannot read message flows that have been saved in Version 6.0 format. - If your message flows use MQe nodes, follow the instructions in "Migrating a message flow that contains WebSphere MQ Everyplace nodes" on page 61. - 3.
 Clean and rebuild your workspace. - 4.
 To migrate user-defined nodes from Version 5.0 or Version 5.1, import the user-defined node project into the Version 6.0 workbench and rebuild the project.
 If you are migrating user-defined nodes from Version 5.0, perform the following additional steps: - a.
-Modify the <requires> element in the plugin.xml file in the user-defined node project room to match the following example:
+Modify the <requires> element in the plugin.xml file in the user-defined node project root to match the following example.
+Ensure that you delete all extraneous entries from the Version 5.0 or Version 5.1 plugin.xml file so that it matches the following example exactly: